Thomass07/Coursera-Getting-and-Cleaning-Course-Project/README.md

 Use source("run_analysis.R") command in RStudio.

-The name of the result file is Final_result.txt.
+The name of the result file is Final_result.txt. (independent tidy data set)

 You can find more info how the raw data were collected here http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones